silentdiverchris/Archivist/README.md

 # Archivist
 A simple C# Net Core archiving utility that can be made as complicated as you want it to be.

-Essentially I got frustrated with built-in and otherwise existing backup systems for Windows and wanted something to do regular backups and archive my media the way I want, which is essentially zipping the contents of numerous directories into individual zip files in a local archive directory, keeping one or more generations of them there, then copying some or all of them from there to numerous other places depending on various criteria and whether those volumes are mounted, keeping one or more generations on each of those.
+Essentially I got frustrated with built-in and otherwise existing backup systems for Windows and wanted something to do regular backups and archive my media the way I want.

+I previously wrote a Powershell system that used WinRar and RoboCopy and an increasingly unmanageable set of text files containing the options for each specific type of archive I wanted, but it started to become unmanageable and perhaps went beyond what Powershell is really intended to be doing.

+Rather than dump a selection of everything to just one place as per most backup systems, I want the flexibility to back up different sets of files to multiple places, retain a history of them in one place, namely a massive hard disk, and keep just the latest versions in others, such as a set of USB sticks I could plug in at the beginning of each week, know they have the latest and greatest of everything and then store them remotely on a slow rotation.

+I want to be able to select what file types to archive but also to be able exclude things like temporary files or .git files, but only where those files weren't wanted.

+I want to be able to be able to define different backup jobs to either back up everything to everywhere on a schedule, or have a small set of desktop shortcuts to just run a backup of specific, frequently changing things like code and documents to fast internal drives, or to a specific external SSD I plug in.

 There is no UI other than the console output, it's driven from a json configuration file and reports to the console and optionally to a text log file and/or a SQL table and/or the Windows event log.

-This was written to do exactly what I want from a backup/archiving system, it's not intended to be a panacea for everyone but it pretty much covers what one might want from such a thing in as much as it checks for new/altered files, compresses, encrypts, copies files around and retains however many versions of the files you want.
+This was written to do exactly what I personally want from a backup/archiving system, it's not intended to be a panacea for everyone but I hope it pretty much covers what most people might want from such a thing in as much as it checks for new/altered files, compresses, encrypts, copies files around and retains the desired number of and/or duration of versions of those archives.

+For the purposes of this docuent, an 'archive' is pretty much synonymous with a zip file of a nominated source directory.

-It uses the LastWriteTime of the zip files it creates to decide whether a new archive should be taken, so won't constantly be zipping up identical sets of files.
+It uses the LastWriteTime of the zip files it creates to decide whether a new archive should be taken, checking for any files in the source to see if at least one has a later last write time then the archive file.
+As such, it doesn't constantly zip up identical sets of files.

-The text below is fairly detailed but isn't as full as it could be, please feel free to get in touch or raise an issue to ask for more details, point out mistakes or report bugs, I'll update the below with any corrections, clarifications or expansions.
+The text below is fairly detailed now, please feel free to get in touch or raise an issue to ask for more details, point out mistakes or report bugs, I'll update the below with any corrections, clarifications or expansions.

 # Licence
-Feel free to do whatever you like with the code.
+The code is licenced under [The MIT Licence](https://opensource.org/licenses/mit-license.php); essentially feel free to do whatever you like with it, but anything bad which happens isn't my fault.

 # Installation
 There is no installer package, currently you need to download the code and build it locally.